 What went wrong: Capital advantage determines allocation.
 Value extraction to miners/validators.
 Excludes participants who cannot afford gas premium.

-XVI.
+XVII.
 Post-Launch

 What to monitor after the token goes live.